 Chronic physical health conditions are frequently accompanied by mental health issues.
 When this occurs, the mental health concerns can get overlooked.
 Some physical health conditions drive mental illness.
 None make mental illness easier to treat.
-That's why UnityPoint Health is co-locating mental health in primary care clinics.
+That's why UnityPoint Health - Marshalltown is planning to co-locate mental health in primary care clinics.
 The best time to address both physical and mental health issues is while people are already in our clinics, talking with providers they trust.

-There was a decrease in the percentage of resident respondents that stated they didn't receive care out of shame or discomfort, approximately 20% compared to 37% in 2019.
-This is a trend in the right direction and may be partly due to decreasing the stigma around mental health and societal norms to begin talking about it.
+There was a decrease in the percentage of resident respondents that stated they didn't receive care out of shame or discomfort, approximately 24% compared to 11% in 2019.

 Issues of cost and delay point to the enormous imbalance between the limited number of mental health providers and the large number of mental health patients needing prompt attention.
-UnityPoint Mental Health Walk-In Clinic addresses the promptness of appointments and is a growing resource for the community.